 At the base of Bridger Bowl, Courtney Green is carefully re-introducing Montana’s heritage with her own hands.
 Courtney, the maker behind Montana Territory Hat Co., is using her creative skill to bring back the nostalgic roots of Montana’s Western heritage building custom cowboy hats.
 Each hat tells a story, inviting travelers and tourists to experience and remember Montana’s big skies and the time they spent beneath those big skies and towering peaks.
 The hats also tell the story about generations of western families that have worked the land and developed a sense of belonging, calling Montana’s mountain ranges and plains home for the past 100 years.

 Courtney started her Montana Hat Company in the Fall of 2019.
-After eleven years in the fast fashion industry, she wanted to make something that was authentic and had the ambition to build a design process that was based on iconic products that were rooted in real heritage.
-The idea of curating a piece of a place is very personal to Courtney.
-She adds, “The finished product is very authentic to me and my background and to the American cowboy culture and ethos.
-These hats have a clear purpose and they’re rooted in a history of an item that was actually needed, and that’s how I curate mine.”
+After eleven years in the fast fashion industry, she wanted to make something that was authentic and had the ambition to build a design process that was based on making iconic products rooted in real heritage.
+The idea of curating a piece that reflects a place is very personal to Courtney.
+“The finished product is very authentic to me and my background and to the American cowboy culture and ethos.”
+Courtney explains, “These hats have a clear purpose and they’re rooted in a history of an item that was actually needed, and that’s how I curate mine.”

-“I think back to the ranchers and to the people that made Montana what it is today.
-There’s a lot of working with your hands and humility through hard work and resilience, but you do it because you love the land and respect the work you do.
+“I think back to the ranchers and to the people that made Montana what it is today.”
+Courtney says, “There’s a lot of working with your hands and humility through hard work and resilience, but you do it because you love the land and respect the work you do.
 The people live here because they love Montana, they care about the land and they want to work hard to protect this place to keep it how it is.
 That’s why I build with my hands, to remember this place and its history and the people who made it what it is today.”